 Unlike downloading, where you receive the full file on your computer before you can play it, streaming allows you to play a file as it is being downloaded.
 This means that the file starts playing much faster and continues to download in the background as you are watching or listening.
 Also, the file is usually not stored on your computer permanently.

 UPS (uninterrupted power supply)

 A UPS keeps your computer running for several minutes after a power outage.
-That means if there is a power failure you have time to save your important work and shut down your computer properly to avoid any problems of a sudden shut down.
+That means if there is a power failure you have time to save your important work and shut down your computer properly to avoid any problems of a sudden shutdown.

 Using Windows XP you can create separate accounts for each person who will be using the computer.
-This allows each user to log onto the same computer yet have their own personalised document folders and settings such as wallpapers, start menu items, visual styles and so on.
-You can create and configure user accounts with
+This function allows each user to log onto the same computer yet have their own personalised document folders and settings such as wallpapers, start menu items, visual styles and so on.
+You can create and configure user accounts with this function.

 A virus is a self-replicating program that spreads by inserting copies of itself into other code or documents on your computer.
 Viruses can be caught from documents, attach themselves to emails and spread through networks.
 Viruses usually attempt to hide and disrupt your system as much as possible.